akaraspt/tl_paper/README.md

   * [TensorFlow Implementation](https://www.tensorflow.org/tutorials/word2vec)
   * [TensorLayer Implementation](https://github.com/zsdonghao/tensorlayer/blob/master/example/tutorial_word2vec_basic.py)

-## Start Workers
-For `Deep Reinforcement Learning` and `Hyper-parameter selection and cross-validation` you may want to use distributed mode.
-* Install MongoDB in one machine, setup environment in all other machines.
-* xx
-* xx

 ## Deep Reinforcement Learning
 This is a simple asynchronous DRL example.
 * About the codes